JamesWaton/Learnig-Python-with-IBM/README.md

-Basic Python Tutorial for Python for Data Science and AI Week 1 on coursera.
-Nothing worth looking at just uploading for as part of the course.
+Basic Python Tutorial for Python for Data Science and AI on coursera.
+Nothing worth looking at just uploading as part of the course.